SergioGordillo/SergioGordillo/README.md

 ### 💬 About me.

 It is Sergio Gordillo.
-I am a Web Development Student (I have just left my internship and my final project, postponed due to the sanitary situation) and I am looking for work.
+I am a Web Development Student (I have just left my internship and my final project, postponed due to the sanitary situation) and I am looking for job.
 I am right now available to work in Spain.

 Before my discovery of web development, I was working in different areas (IT Recruitment, Sport Psychology) since I studied Psychology.
 That means I can add a differential value when carrying out software development projects.